TheRoshin/S-KMS/README.md

     * Then, in the dropdown, select Download ZIP.
 All of the files will begin downloading to your computer, usually in your Downloads folder
     * Then, open your Downloads folder on your computer and find the ZIP file.
 You’ll want to right-click it and choose the option that says Extract All…, Unzip, or   Uncompress, and then select a folder where you want the files to end up
     * Finally, navigate to that selected folder, and you’ll find all of those Github files that we downloaded right there
-* where to download S-KMS program
+* Where to download S-KMS program
     * All of the files will begin downloading to your computer, usually in your Downloads folder
     * Move the folder to documents